 “Mom, I’m fine.
 My plane just got delayed.”

 Twenty-three-year-old Sandy Ryan hummed impatiently into the payphone receiver.
 She was just about on her last nerve with her mother.
 She always worried.

 “Sandy, I’m sorry,” Ellie Harper apologized.
 “It’s just—Adam misses you so much…”

 “I’ll get there as soon as I can,” Sandy said, her voice quivering as she slammed down the phone.
 Her throat felt parched and her mind was racing.
 She was supposed to be in New York two hours ago, but from the excessive snowfall, that hadn’t happened.

 Oh Adam, she thought tiredly.
 Adam was her son.
 He was only four-years-old, but caught on quick.
-She couldn’t help but smile when a picture of the boy swirled in her head—his pale blue eyes; sandy-blonde hair; cheerful smile.
+She couldn’t help but smile when a picture of the boy swirled in her head—his pale blue eyes, sandy-blonde hair, and cheerful smile.

 “Excuse me, could I use this phone?”
 A tall man was standing next to her, acknowledging her wry expression.